aws-samples/maximizing-storage-throughput-and-performance/README.md

   aws configure set default.s3.max_concurrent_requests 10
   time aws s3 sync /ebs/tutorial/data-1m/ s3://${bucket}/sync2/
   ```

+  (The difference between sync and cp: sync is recursive by default, but copies only new and modified files - choose the right tool for the job)

 ## S3 Performance- Optimize Small File Operations

 This exercise will demonstrate how to increase the transactions per second(TPS) while moving small objects.